algolia/algolia-swift-demo/README.md

+# Deprecated, please use our [new repo](https://github.com/algolia/instantsearch-ios-examples)

-# iOS instant search demo
+## iOS instant search demo

 This is a sample project implementing an instant-search view with [Algolia](https://www.algolia.com/).
 Algolia is a Search API that provides hosted full-text, numerical and faceted search.